Report: Rajon Rondo Signs 1-Year Contract with Lakers After LeBron James Deal

 This will be Rondo's sixth different organization in a span of five seasons.

-The 32-year-old continued his pass-first ways for the New Orleans Pelicans last year, averaging 8.3 points and 8.2 assists per game.
+The 32-year-old continued his pass-first ways for the Pelicans last year, averaging 8.3 points and 8.2 assists per game.
 He made an even bigger impact in the postseason, helping the Pelicans reach the second round while averaging 10.3 points and 12.2 assists in 33.6 minutes per game.

 After totaling 21 assists in the Game 3 win over the Warriors in the second round—the second 20-assist game of his playoff career—he discussed his mentality going forward.